-This thesis entitled "Uganda human rights commission and the protection of the abused children in Kampala district" prepared by Elizabeth Nkhonjera in partial fulfilment of the requirements for the award of the Degree of Master of Arts in Human Rights and Development has been examined and approved by the panel of oral examination with a grade of PASSED.
+This thesis entitled "Uganda human rights commission and the of the abused children in Kampala district" prepared by protection Elizabeth Nkhonjera in partial fulfilment of the requirements for the award of the Degree of Master of Arts in Human Rights and Development has been examined and approved by the panel of oral examination with a grade of PASSED.

+Atwariti Dr. Mwanili Roseenn

 Name and Signature of Chairman

-A. G. G. GINGYERA-PINYCWA Name and signature of supervisor A.b.b. bryna-Pagua Name and signature of panelist
+Name and signature of supervisor

+Name and signature of panelist

-Name and Signature of panelist Name and Signature of panelist
+A. G. G. GINGYERA-PINYCWA Name and Signature of panelist A. G. G. GINGYERA-PINYCWA Name and Signature of panelist

 Date of Comprehensive examination:

 Grade

 Name and Signature of Director, SPGSR

-Name and Signature e of DVC, SPGSR
+Name and Signature of DVC, SPGSR

+DEDICATION

+This thesis is dedicated to my dearest father, Stephen Mbalwire Nthakomwa, my sister Jane Ngonyikwe Nthakomwa, father-in-law, Augustine Nkhonjera;, and mother-in-law, Christina Zimba; all gone!
+They would have been proud of my determination to succeed in life.